brandalston/OBCT/README.md

 - Ensure the latest versions of the packages in `requirements.txt` are installed
 - For  running an instance of OBCT run the `main` function in `model_runs.py` with the following arguments
-    - d : str list of names of dataset files
+    - d : str list, names of dataset files
-    - h : int list of maximum depth of trained trees
+    - h : int list, maximum depth of trained trees
-    - t : gurobi model time limit in s
+    - t : float, gurobi model time limit in s
-    - m : str list of models to use
+    - m : str list, models to use
-    - e : str list of model extras, if applicable
+    - e : str list, model extras, if applicable
-    - r : number of repeat trees to generate for each model
+    - r : int, number of repeat trees to generate for each model
-    - f : str of results output file .csv
+    - f : str, results output file .csv

 You can call the `model_runs.py` main function within a python file as follows,